xtdb/xtdb/docs/phase_2.md

 + Revisit doc store, and the fact that `:crux.db/id` currently has to be stored inside the docs, removing ability for cross-entity structural sharing.
-+ Revisit id generation and approaches where structured or similarity between ids can be utilised.
++ Revisit SHA-1 id generation and approaches where structured or similarity between ids can be utilised.
-+ Explore bloom filters and similar caches.
++ Explore bloom filters and similar caches to avoid IO.
 + Better query planner, at the moment a join order is picked once and never revisited.
 + Ability to collect statistics and data frequencies and feed them